Accelerating the Search for Superconductors Using Machine Learning: Validation of our model and Search for new Superconductors

 In the previous section, we demonstrated that our machine learning model is reasonably robust in classifying materials as superconductors and predicting their $T_{c}$.
 To further validate its performance beyond the \textit{SuperCon-MTG} dataset, we evaluate materials reported after 2016 that are not included in the training or test datasets.
 We select 27 compounds that are known to exhibit superconductivity.
 Our model successfully classifies all of these 27 materials as superconductors and provides reasonably accurate critical temperature predictions.
 The results are presented in Table~\ref{tab:Superconductors_Literature}.
 The $\text{Model}_{30}$ and $\text{Model}_{5}$ columns represent $T_c$ predictions using machine learning models with 30 and 5 descriptors, respectively.
+Similarly, we evaluate our model on 31 compounds previously reported as potential superconductors in earlier machine-learning works~\cite{Jung2024,Pereti2023,Gashmard2024,Kaplan2025}.
+This benchmarking demonstrates that our model attains performance on par with these prior approaches while employing a smaller, QSD-inspired descriptor set (see Supplementary Information Sec.~VIII~\cite{SI} for details).